jsa4000/Getting-Started-Microservices/Kubernetes/04_Install_Helm.md

     helm search

+### Install MySQL (static volume)

 In order to install any **chart**, the command is basically the following

     helm install stable/mysql

 Depending if we are working on **cloud** or **bare-metal** environments, it depends the way **PersistenceVolume** (**PV**) and **PersistenceVolumeClaim** (**PVC**) are managed automatically by k8s.
 There are multiple types of storages, depending on **Dynamic types** or **persistance volumes**.
 The abstraction for both concepts is the PVC (**Persistance Volume Class**).
 In this [link](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) you can take a look the **StorageClass** supported by kubernetes.

 For bare-metal environment it is neccesary to create manually the persistance volumne.
-In this case the StoreType is **local**.
-This is passed through commands to helm when installing the package.
+In this exampla the storageTypeClass **local** is going to be defined.
+This is passed through commands to helm when installing the package and used by PersistanceVolumeClaim to bind the volume.

-- Create the Persistance Volumne *pv-volume.yaml*
+- Create the Persistance Volumne *pv-volumes.yaml*

+> This directories should be created on the storage server or node selected (**nodeSelector=k8s-node2**) previously.

     ```yml
     kind: PersistentVolume
     apiVersion: v1
     metadata:
-    name: task-pv-volume
+      name: pv-00001
       labels:
         type: local
     spec:
       storageClassName: local
       capacity:
         storage: 10Gi
       accessModes:
         - ReadWriteOnce
       hostPath:
+        path: "/mnt/data/00001"
+    ---
+    kind: PersistentVolume
+    apiVersion: v1
+    metadata:
+      name: pv-00002
+      labels:
+        type: local
+    spec:
+      storageClassName: local
+      capacity:
+        storage: 10Gi
+      accessModes:
+        - ReadWriteOnce
+      hostPath:
-        path: "/mnt/data"
+        path: "/mnt/data/00002"
-    ````
+    ```

 - Apply this file to kubernetes

-    sudo kubectl create -f pv-volume.yaml
+        sudo kubectl create -f pv-volumes.yaml

+        sudo kubectl get pv
+        sudo kubectl describe pv/pv-00001

+- Create the directories for persistence previously defined

+        vagrant ssh k8s-node2

+        sudo mkdir /mnt/data/00001
+        sudo mkdir /mnt/data/00001

-- Install the helm package providinf the information related to **sudo kubectl create -f pv-volume.2.yaml**.
+- Install the helm package providing the information *(**storageClassName**)* created on **pv-volumes.yaml**.
 This autmatically will claim for an available store, in this case the previous store created.

+> Note in the command the parameter **nodeSelector=k8s-node2** has been used to create the pods in the same node since the persistence resides in that node.
+In the next section shared storages will be seen for more advance and neat features.

-    sudo helm install --name mysql-db --set mysqlRootPassword=secretpassword,mysqlUser=admin,mysqlPassword=admin,mysqlDatabase=default-schema,persistence.storageClass=local stabl e/mysql
+    sudo helm install --name mysql-db --set mysqlRootPassword=secretpassword,mysqlUser=admin,mysqlPassword=admin,mysqlDatabase=default-schema,persistence.storageClass=local stable/mysql

     ```txt
     NAME:   pouring-snail